Required Disclosures

 Environmental Hazards Guide for Homeowners, Buyers, Landlords, and Tenants (§ 2079.7) – Sellers/Agents may supply this informative booklet to buyers in order to avoid having to provide additional disclosures regarding environmental hazards (as it is considered sufficient data).

-Fire Detector Compliance Statement (§ 13113.8(b)) – This statement must be supplied to a prospective buyer that is interested in purchasing a single-family home.
+Fire Detector Compliance Statement (§ 13113.8(b)) – This statement must be supplied to a prospective buyer who is interested in purchasing a single-family home.
 They must then endorse the form confirming that the seller is in compliance with California’s fire detector laws.

-Homeowner’s Guide to Earthquake Safety (§ 8897.1) – Along with disclosing any deficiencies that property may have pertaining to earthquakes, the transferor shall also provide the transferee with a copy of the aforementioned guide.
+Homeowner’s Guide to Earthquake Safety (§ 8897.1) – Along with disclosing any deficiencies that the property may have pertaining to earthquakes, the transferor shall also provide the transferee with a copy of the aforementioned guide.

-Lead-Based Paint Disclosure (42 U.S. Code § 4852d) – Falling under federal law, any home that was constructed earlier than 1978 must come with a disclosure upon the transfer of the property that includes any data concerning the presence of lead on the premises as well as educational materials that communicate the risks involved with coming into contact with the harmful substance.
+Lead-Based Paint Disclosure (42 U.S. Code § 4852d) – Falling under federal law, any home that was constructed earlier than 1978 must come with a disclosure upon the transfer of the property that includes any data concerning the presence of lead on the premises, as well as educational materials that communicate the risks involved with coming into contact with the harmful substance.

 Megan’s Law (§ 2079.10a(a)(3)) – All purchase agreements for residential properties in the state of California must include the “Megan’s Law” clause regarding sexual offenders.